What is Cloud Block Storage?

 Here check "Display device components" and click Stop for the "Red Hat VirtIO SCSI controller" that corresponds to the drive you want to unmount.
 (Note: the system will prevent you from removing the C: SCSI controller.)
 Approve the "Safe to Remove Hardware" popup.
 It is now safe to detach the SBS from your manage interface.

-As always, if you have any questions about this or any other Liquid Web product, do not hesitate to contact our Heroic Support at the information below.
+As always, if you have any questions about this or any other Liquid Web product, do not hesitate to contact our support team.